gKrokod/botReborn/README.md

 ## Copying ##

-BotReborn is Charityware.
+botReborn is Charityware.
 You can use and copy it as much as you like.

 ## Main author ##